Emo: 2002–2004: Mainstream breakthrough

 A darker, more aggressive style of emo was also becoming popular.
-New Jersey–based Thursday signed a multimillion-dollar, multi-album contract with Island Def Jam after their 2001 album, Full Collapse, reached umber 178 on the Billboard 200.
-Their music was more political and lacked pop hooks and anthems, influenced instead by the Smiths, Joy Division, and The Cure However, the band's accessibility, basement-show roots and touring with Saves the Day made them part of the emo movement.
+New Jersey–based Thursday signed a multimillion-dollar, multi-album contract with Island Def Jam after their 2001 album, Full Collapse, reached number 178 on the Billboard 200.
+Their music was more political and lacked pop hooks and anthems, influenced instead by the Smiths, Joy Division, and the Cure.
+However, the band's accessibility, basement-show roots and touring with Saves the Day made them part of the emo movement.
 Thursday's 2003 album, War All the Time, reached number seven on the Billboard 200.
 Hawthorne Heights, Story of the Year, Underoath, and Alexisonfire, four bands frequently featured on MTV, have popularized screamo.
 Other screamo bands include Silverstein, Senses Fail and Vendetta Red.
 Underoath's albums They're Only Chasing Safety (2004) and Define the Great Line (2006) both were certified gold by the RIAA.
 The Used's self-titled album (2002) was certified gold by the RIAA on July 21, 2003.
 The Used's self-titled album, as of August 22, 2009, has sold 841,000 copies.
 The Used's album In Love and Death (2004) was certified gold by the RIAA on March 21, 2005.
 In Love and Death, as of January 2, 2007, sold 689,000 copies in the United States, according to Nielsen SoundScan.
 Four Alexisonfire albums were certified gold or platinum in Canada.